vanous/MVRtoKuma/README.md

 - Uses [Uptime Kuma](https://uptime.kuma.pet/)
   [API](https://github.com/lucasheld/uptime-kuma-api)
 - Provides Graphical [Terminal User Interface](https://textual.textualize.io/)
+- Uses ArtPoll based device network discovery, to create an MVR file with list of devices discovered on the network
 - Creates tags from scene Layers and from fixture Classes and Positions
 - Creates monitors, marked with the above mentioned tags, allowing grouping in Uptime Kuma